Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-c6iqciQw3L4.md

 ### Transcript

-> uh what if modders will optimize your game more than you i don't need now that would be cool do it then i'll just stay here and play video games yeah i don't care go go for it that's a challenge yeah do it if you dare yeah
+> what if modders will optimize your game more than you i don't need now that would be cool do it then i'll just stay here and play video games yeah i don't care go go for it that's a challenge yeah do it if you dare yeah